 There are a few road blocks to applying the same methods for learning about Native American spirituality that we have used for all of the other beliefs you’ve read about here.
-Regardless, the story of Handsome Lake and the revolutionary impact he had on the Iroquois is far too important to leave off the queue.
+Still, the story of Handsome Lake and his impact is far too important to leave off the queue.

 Indeed, sharing stories of exploring the history here could be a project in itself.
 For today though, the story of one Seneca man, Handsome Lake is one that we wanted to learn more of.

-A Prophet is Born in the Finger Lakes
+A Prophet Is Born In The Finger Lakes

 Handsome Lake’s heritage lies with a rather noteworthy family of Seneca Indians.
-He is the half-brother of Cornplanter, who was a Seneca war chief that fought alongside the British in the American Revolution.
-Handsome Lake’s nephew was the famed Red Jacket, the Six Nations representative at the Treaty of Canandaigua that helped secure lands for the Seneca after America won the war.
+He is the half-brother of Cornplanter, who was a Seneca war chief who fought alongside the British in the American Revolution.
+Handsome Lake’s nephew was the famed Red Jacket, the Six Nations representative at the Treaty of Canandaigua.
+Red Jacket was influential in helping secure lands for the Seneca after America won the war.

 One late night in 1799, Handsome Lake was fighting a bout of illness caused by his own alcoholism.
 Amidst a deep dream, he was visited by three spiritual messengers.
-He later told that the messengers warned him that alcohol would ruin him and his people if they continued.
+He later shared that the messengers warned him that alcohol would ruin him and his people if they continued.
 He was told of witches within the tribe that were there to create chaos and needed to repent.
 They urged him within his dreamstate to warn his people of these dangers, as well.

-The Code became so widely recognized as an effective tool for bridging two communities of people, that President Thomas Jefferson crafted a letter in 1802 to the Six Nation people.
+The Code was so widely recognized as an effective tool for bridging two communities of people, it caught the attention of President Thomas Jefferson.
+He crafted a letter in 1802 to the Six Nation people citing the virtues of Handsome Lake’s way of life.
 The move gave credence to Handsome Lake’s teachings in both the Iroquois community as well as the incoming settlers to America.